Syria: A History Without Borders

 Two views of the River Tigress taken in North East Syria, the opposite bank is in Turkey

 The photos are intended to emphasise how close Turkey is to Syria at its North East tip and how easy it is for the Turkish Kurdish to invade.
 The Turkish Kurdish are staunch supporter of the Israelis, if they colonise the area then Syria will be encircled and drawn into constant wars between the Turkish Kurds and the Turkish establishment.
-The Syrian Kurds had a good living in the region but are on the point of joining their Turkish counterparts as they wanted to do in the 1980s.

 I traveled extensively in Syria in 2005 and 2006 and to say I fell in love with the country is no exaggeration, I just wish everyone was so privileged.